openstreams/wflow/doc/wf_DynamicFramework.rst

 Most of the time this section is not needed as this will mostly be configured in the python code by the model developer.
 However, in some case this section can be used alter the model for example force the model to read RootingDepth from an external data source.
+Not all models support this.
+You can check if the model you uses support this by looking for the wf_updateparameters() function in de model code.

 The format of entries in this section is as follows: